isomerpages/nyp-sirs/_services/2h-skillsfuture-credit.md

 <b>Can I use the SkillsFuture Credit after the government subsidy?</b>
 <p>The credits can be used on top of existing course fee subsidies provided by the Government.</p>

-<b>Use the SkillsFuture Credit to sign up for SIRS programmes today!</b>